Alexander Arbuthnot (paddle steamer)

-The Alexander Arbuthnot is the last paddle steamer built as a working boat during the riverboat trade era on the Murray River, Australia.
+Alexander Arbuthnot is the last paddle steamer built as a working boat during the riverboat trade era on the Murray River, Australia.

 Vessel history

 The ship was built by the Arbuthnot Sawmill at Koondrook in 1916, as a barge, and named after the sawmill's founder.
 She was fitted with an engine and superstructure in 1923.
-The engine was built by Ruston & Hornsby of England and was once used in an earlier boat called The Glimpse.
+The engine was built by Richard Hornsby & sons, Grantham Lincolnshire, England and imported for Melbourne's Centennial international exhibition of 1888–89, and later installed in the paddle steamer Glimpse in 1889, then re-used in Alexander Arbuthnot in 1923.
 The ship towed empty barges to the nearby forest to collect logs; then back to the mill where the logs were cut up into lengths of timber.
-Barges towed upstream could be left for loading then floated back on the current while the steamer returned to the mill and took another barge downstream.
+Barges towed upstream could be left for loading then floated back downstream on the current while the steamer returned to the mill and took another barge upstream.
 The boat worked at the mill until the 1940s.